- Light Sport Aircraft

 - New transversely mounted fuel tank results in more baggage volume and easier loading

-- Same tank capacity at 20 gallons, but much more usable fuel in climb/takeoff attitude
+- Same tank capacity of 20 gallons, but much more usable fuel in climb/takeoff attitude

-- Larger fuel filler neck is now mounted below the rear window on the co-pilot side — easier to reach less prone to splashing
+- A larger fuel filler neck is now mounted below the rear window on the co-pilot side — easier to reach less prone to splashing

 - Increased baggage capacity to 75 lbs